maianhpuco/DIMVImputation/README.md

 pip install -r requirements.txt
 ```

-- Step3 : Fit on train set
-We Compute the covariance matrix using fit function
+- Step3 : Fit on train set to compute the covariance matrix using DPER algorithm
 ```
 from DIMVImputation import DIMVImputation